astranero/music-generator/Documentation/Weekly_reports.md

 ### Next Week

 - I still haven't finished documentation, so that seems to be only thing left to do.
 One more test may be with bigger data too to check that generated data is unique.
+Just realised that my refactoring caused error in Markov Chain, so have to fix that.